Zolske/notes.zoltankepes.com/docs/projects/42/born_2be_root/02_implementation.md

 <details>
     <summary>Why we need to set up VB?</summary>
     Our Guest OS can not be seen by the Host OS even if you use the correct Guest OS IP!
 To enable a connection we need set up "Port Forwarding" in VB, which works as a router for the Guest OS.
 We then use our localhost address to send a request to our self which will reach the VB on the specified port (e.g. 2121).
-Which then uses **N**etwork**A**ddress**T**ranslation to translates our localhost address to the Guest OS IP address.
+Which then uses <b>N</b>etwork<b>A</b>ddress<b>T</b>ranslation to translates our localhost address to the Guest OS IP address.
 </details>

 #### Virtual Box Menu